core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-response-multi-etag-option title="The Multi-ETag Option." artwork-align="center"}

-The Multi-ETag Option has the same properties of the ETag Option defined in Section 5.10.6 of {{RFC7252}}, but it differs as to the format and length of its value, as well as about the reason for its repeatability.
+The Multi-ETag Option has the same properties of the ETag Option defined in Section 5.10.6 of {{RFC7252}}, but it differs in the format and length, as well as having a different reason for its repeatability.

-That is, each occurrence of the Multi-ETag Option is intended to exactly one of the servers in the CoAP group, from which the client wishes to get a response revalidation.
-Then, the option value is set to a CBOR sequence {{RFC8742}} composed of (1+M) elements, where:
+Each occurrence of the Multi-ETag Option targets exactly one of the servers in the CoAP group, from which the client wishes to get a response revalidation.
+The option value is set to a CBOR sequence {{RFC8742}} composed of (1+M) elements, where:

 * The first element specifies the addressing information of the corresponding server, encoded as defined in {{sec-caching-validation-tpinfo}}.